July 2024

 Alcohol withdrawal syndrome (AWS) occurs when individuals who regularly consume large amounts of alcohol suddenly reduce or stop their intake.
 This leads to an overstimulated central nervous system (CNS), causing a range of symptoms from mild discomfort to severe, life-threatening complications.
 Early recognition of AWS symptoms and timely medical intervention are essential for ensuring a safe recovery.

-Alcohol Withdrawal – Causes and Symptoms Read More »
+Alcohol Withdrawal: Dangers, Causes and Symptoms Read More »

 Binge Drinking vs. Alcoholism: Understanding the Difference Between Binge Drinking and Alcohol Use Disorder